► Based on the classic 'Moby Dick' 935/70 Longtail

 The super-limited Porsche 935 may have been revealed last week, but new footage suggests Porsche hasn’t quite finished fine-tuning its new creation.
 Despite being based on the already impressive 911 GT2 RS, videos have appeared showing the new 935 testing at Monza – and its turbocharged flat-six sounds exactly as you’d expect, too.
 We've used a video from 19Bozzy92.

 The model in the picture looks like a mule to us, and trades in the classic Martini livery for some matte-black paint, or unfinished carbon-fibre.
 If we had the money, and the place on the waiting list, we’d probably spec our 935 in a similar style: It’s very Tim Burton Batman-esque isn’t it?

-Watch it around Autodromo Nazionale Monza above, and keep reading for everything else you need to know about Porsche’s 935/78 Moby Dick homage.
+Watch it around Autodromo Nazionale Monza below, and keep reading for everything else you need to know about Porsche’s 935/78 Moby Dick homage.

 Porsche 935: everything you need to know about the new 'Moby Dick'

 Porsche has revealed a super-limited racing car, homage to one of its most famous challengers ever; the 935/78 ‘Moby Dick.’
 The new 935 was unveiled at this year’s Rennsport Reunion in Laguna Seca, California and will be limited to just 77 units.

 Porsche says each car will cost €701,948 plus country-specific VAT, and that works out to £749,000 in the UK – including VAT.
 Deliveries will start in June of next year.